-- Universal whole-school approach and policy that involves a multi-faceted approach to bullying. - Increasing the awareness of bullying in the school community through assemblies, newsletters, guest speakers, special programs and Homerooms. - Effective classroom and behaviour management strategies. - The promotion of a positive school environment that provides safety, security and support and promotes positive relations and wellbeing. - Encouragement and skill development for all students (and bystanders) to respond negatively to bullying behaviour and support to students being bullied. - Peer Support Program for Year 7 students focussing on positive peer relationships and bullying prevention. - Teacher Professional Learning and in-service opportunities to up skill staff. - Student Service support and case management for identified students.
+- Increasing the awareness of bullying in the school community through assemblies, newsletters, guest speakers, special programs and Homerooms. - Effective classroom and behaviour management strategies. - The promotion of a positive school environment that provides safety, security and support and promotes positive relations and wellbeing. - Encouragement and skill development for all students (and bystanders) to respond negatively to bullying behaviour and support to students being bullied. - Peer support focussing on positive peer relationships and bullying prevention. - Teacher Professional Learning and in-service opportunities to up skill staff. - Student Service support and case management for identified students.